TubaAdrienn/SZFM_2020_1_Softies/README.md

 # SZFM_2020_1_Softies

 This repository contains a simple web portal displaying jokes.
 The portal is created by using HTML, CSS and JavaScript.
 It will display different kind of jokes depending on the users' chosen categories.
-The site keeps the users up-to-date with the most liked joke of the day and their jokes of preference.
+The site keeps the users up-to-date with the meme of the day and saves liked jokes for later.

 ## Team: Sofities  :mortar_board: